Last Updated on 26 September 2024 by Cycloscope

 Before Ira and Tony created Breadwinner Cycles, they were two Portland bicycle builders who met at a cyclocross race.
 The year was 2005.
 Tony was racing, and Ira was recovering from riding the Trans Iowa gravel road race.
 Parallel paths brought them together.

-They build road, utility, touring, gravel, and cyclocross.
+They build roads, utility, touring, gravel, and cyclocross.
 As far as I can tell they only use steel.

 From their website: “As soon as Tony learned to ride a bike, he felt free.
 One year, he coveted a Schwinn Sting-Ray, so he modified his bike by adding ape hangers and a banana seat.
 By the time he was ten, he was completely disassembling and reassembling his own bike.
 Tony rode bikes to express himself, pretending to be a BMX racer on trails behind his house in New Hampshire and while delivering newspapers in Connecticut.